earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial01-understand-uncertainty.md

 ## Study Area Plots

-At this study site, we have both lidar data - specifically a canopy height model that was processed by NEON (National Ecological Observatory Network).
-We also have some "ground truth" data.
-That is we have measured tree height values collected at a set of field site plots by technicians at NEON.
-We will call these measured values *in situ* measurements.
+At this study site, you have both lidar data - specifically a canopy height model that was processed by NEON (National Ecological Observatory Network).
+You also have some "ground truth" data.
+That is you have measured tree height values collected at a set of field site plots by technicians at NEON.
+You call these measured values *in situ* measurements.

-A map of our study plots is below overlaid on top of the canopy height mode.
+A map of your study plots is below overlaid on top of the canopy height mode.

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial01-understand-uncertainty/plot-plots-1.png" title="plots" alt="plots" width="90%" />

 ### Compare Lidar Derived Height to In Situ Measurements

-We can compare maximum tree height values at each plot to the maximum pixel value in our `CHM` for each plot.
-To do this, we define the geographic boundary of our plot using a polygon - in the case below we use a circle as the boundary.
-We then extract the raster cell values for each circle and calculate the max value for all of the pixels that fall within the plot area.
+You can compare maximum tree height values at each plot to the maximum pixel value in your `CHM` for each plot.
+To do this, you define the geographic boundary of your plot using a polygon - in the case below you use a circle as the boundary.
+You then extract the raster cell values for each circle and calculate the max value for all of the pixels that fall within the plot area.

-Then, we calculate the max height of our measured plot tree height data.
+Then, you calculate the max height of your measured plot tree height data.

-Finally we compare the two using a scatter plot to see how closely the data relate.
+Finally you compare the two using a scatter plot to see how closely the data relate.
 Do they follow a 1:1 line?
 Do the data diverge from a 1:1 relationship?

 <figure>
     <img src="{{ site.url }}/images/courses/earth-analytics/spatial-data/buffer-circular.png" alt="buffer circular">
     <figcaption>The extract function in R allows you to specify a circular buffer
     radius around an x,y point location.
 Values for all pixels in the specified raster that fall within the circular buffer are extracted.
-In this case, we will tell R to extract the maximum value of all pixels using the fun=max command.
+In this case, you will tell R to extract the maximum value of all pixels using the fun=max command.
 Source: Colin Williams, NEON
     </figcaption>